 Note: If you choose to enable CloudWatch in your AWS environment, you should make sure that you are not collecting more data than you need because this service incurs AWS costs based upon usage.
 Refer to the pricing information to plan and configure your usage.

 CloudWatch Logs are useful, because you can easily configure them to process additional metadata with the log files.
 They also make moving log files around EC2 easy.
-AWS S3 and CloudWatch locations can automatically generate events based on CloudTrail, S3, ELB Access, and other security logs.
+Amazon S3 and CloudWatch locations can automatically generate events based on CloudTrail, S3, ELB Access, and other security logs.

 Follow the appropriate procedures for your operating system to configure the CloudWatch Logs Agent to use the EC2Config service.

 - MS Windows — Sending Logs, Events, and Performance Counters to Amazon CloudWatch

 - Linux — Install and Configure the CloudWatch Logs Agent on a Running EC2 Linux Instance

 The default CloudWatch jobs in USM Anywhere assume the following group names and that all streams within a given group should be parsed using the mapped plugin.
 Make sure to configure your CloudWatch agents to use these group names and to keep the log types the same within a given log group.

 |Linux-Audit-Logs||Linux Auditd plugin|

 |Windows-System-Logs||AWS Windows plugin|

 Important: If you want to collect other log types through CloudWatch and create a custom log collection job, streams should be separated from each other by data type.